ArturoDent/read-only-non-workspace/README.md

 * 0.1.0 Initial release.

 * 0.1.1 Add a missing `await`.
 * 0.1.2 Simplfy scheme checking for `vscode-` files like settings and keybindings.

+* 0.2.0 Fix ignoring setting on onDidChangeActiveTextEditor.
+&emsp;&emsp; Ignore git and output schemes.